SyedaAnabia/ai-system-book/docs/intro.md

 ## Next Steps

 Ready to begin?
-Start with [Module 1: The Robotic Nervous System](./module-1/intro.md) to learn about ROS 2, the middleware that powers modern robotics.
+Start with [Module 1: The Robotic Nervous System](./module1/chapter1-intro-ros2-architecture.md) to learn about ROS 2, the middleware that powers modern robotics.

-For hardware setup guidance, see the [Hardware Requirements Guide](./resources/hardware-setup.md).

-To understand the course philosophy and learning outcomes, visit [About This Course](./about/course-overview.md).

 ---